 From my post, “Is America on the Verge of a Civil War?”

 … Trump is obviously unqualified for the office of the presidency in every conceivable way—from his personality and moral character, to his psychological instability, to his lack of experience and knowledge of virtually anything relevant to the job.
 Trump is a poster boy of the Dunning-Kruger effect, a cognitive bias in which the ignorant assume they are knowledgeable about things of which they are ignorant.
-His supporters no doubt suffer from a similar malady.
+Many of his supporters no doubt suffer from a similar malady.

 And while the American Psychiatric Association prohibits its members from offering a psychiatric diagnosis of a public official without their having conducted an exam on that person, I’m not a member so I’ll take my shot.
 (I have studied abnormal psychology in some detail.)
 I’d say a cursory glance at Mr. Trump reveals that he suffers severely from a number of psychological maladies including: bi-polar disorder, narcissistic personality disorder, and quite probably borderline personality disorder.
 He also suffers psychologically from the lack of sleep he brags about as well as a poor diet.
 Among the big 5 personality traits, he would be rated very high on neuroticism and low on emotional stability.
 He is undoubtedly a serial sexual predator and there are also plausible but unproven claims that he is a child molester.